LLnCSoftware/mserve/examples/04dispatch/04dispatch.md

 a few minutes in general.

 **Check results using the mserve console**

+To check results we use the fact that mserve\_np.q does not purge queries from its internal table until 30 minutes after they finish.
+So after running the test you can query this internal table "queries" to see which servant processed each request.

 After all requests have finished, in the mserve terminal, enter the following query: